mrigeshpriyadarshi/aws-flask-rest-app/README.md

-# aws_opencms
+# aws-flask-rest-app

-This application is an attempt to create opencms on AWS with three tiered architecture.
+This application is an attempt to create Full Stack Application on AWS with three tiered architecture.
 It comprises cloudformation to create the stack.
 The automation is enabled through ansible starting from stack creation to application deployment.

-Setup [Opencms](http://www.opencms.org/en/)  on your AWS with Ansible and Cloudformation, you can install it from your laptop by making itself a Workstation

 If you are fluent with [Ansible](http://docs.ansible.com/ansible/intro_getting_started.html) and [Cloudformation](http://odecee.com.au/cloudformation-and-ansible/), you know where to look and what to do.
 If you are new to Ansible and cloudformation, just follow along with step-by-step instructions below.